 Helping client to apply/obtain Medicaid, if eligible

-Helping client to apply/obtain insurance either though Maryland Health Connection.gov or through an insurance company directly
+Helping client to apply/obtain insurance either though the Maryland Health Connection (see website Maryland Health Connection.gov) or through an insurance company directly

-Applying for a Maryland Cancer Funds award for the client and use the award to pay providers fee for service
+Applying for a Maryland Cancer Fund award for the client and use the award to pay fee for service to providers

-Linking client to hospital charity care; seek discounted rates or write off from provider
+Linking client to hospital charity care; seeking discounted rates or write off from provider

-Use CRF funds to pay for client’s care; payer of last resort
+Using CRF-CPEST funds to pay for client’s care as payer of last resort

-Implementation of the ACA (Maryland Health Connection.gov in Maryland) as it relates to the Local CPEST Programs
+Implementation of the ACA as it relates to Local CPEST Programs

-Question: Can local CPEST Programs pay for individuals with the status of Permanent Residence under Color of Law (PRUCOL).
+Question: Can local CPEST programs pay for services for individuals identified as “Permanent Residence under Color of Law (PRUCOL).”

-Answer: This category is not recognized as an immigration status by the U.S. Citizenship and Immigration Services (USCIS); this category was created by the courts and is a public benefits eligibility category.
-For a person to be residing "under color of law," the USCIS must know of the person’s presence in the U.S., and must provide the person with written assurance that enforcement of deportation is not planned.
-A person residing under PRUCOL status cannot directly apply for U.S. citizenship or sponsor family members to obtain U.S. Citizenship.
-A person from any country, who resides in the United States without current legal immigration status including, but not limited to, citizenship, permanent residency, unexpired immigrant visa, is an undocumented person.
-Though they are not U.S. citizens, they are considered to have the same rights as legal residents ‘for welfare eligibility purposes’.
-These individuals may be eligible for Medicaid/Medical Assistance, if they have been in this status for five years or more.
-Individuals who are PRUCOL for less than five years are eligible for Qualified Health Plans through the Maryland Health Connection.gov.
-(MHC) although not be eligible for Medicaid.
+Answer: PRUCOL persons are undocumented immigrants who are Permanently Residing under Color of Law.
+PRUCOL is not an immigration status per the U.S. Citizenship and Immigration Services (USCIS) or a path to citizenship; rather, it is a public benefits eligibility category through which certain undocumented immigrants can apply for Medicaid.
+For a person to be considered as residing "under color of law," the USCIS must know of the person’s presence in the U.S., and must provide the person with written assurance that enforcement of deportation is not planned.
+A person residing under PRUCOL cannot directly apply for U.S. citizenship or sponsor family members to obtain U.S. citizenship.
+A person from any country who resides in the U. S. without current legal immigration status including, but not limited to, citizenship, permanent residency, unexpired immigrant visa, is an undocumented person.
+Though they are not U.S. citizens, they are considered to have the same rights as legal residents ‘for welfare eligibility purposes.’
+PROCUL individuals may be eligible for Medicaid/Medical Assistance if they have been in this status for five years or more.
+Individuals who are PRUCOL for less than five years are eligible to enroll in a qualified health plan through the Maryland Health Connection though not eligible for Medicaid or insurance subsidies.

-Question: Are undocumented residents not eligible for ACA and MHC subsidies, eligible for the CRF-CPEST Program screenings, diagnosis and treatment.
+Question: Are undocumented residents who are not eligible for ACA and Maryland Health Connection subsidies, eligible for CRF-CPEST Program screening, diagnosis, and treatment services?

-Answer: Yes, if/when the undocumented resident meets other local program eligibility criteria as stated in the program’s grant application and award.
-As noted in Health Officer Memo #13-41, the CPEST program can pay a maximum allowable of up to $1,000 per client/per year for applicable procedures to assist clients with co-insurance and up to $1,000 per client/per year copays for applicable procedures.
+Answer: Yes, if/when the undocumented resident meets local program eligibility criteria as stated in the program’s grant application and award.
+As noted in Health Officer Memo #13-41, the CRF-CPEST Program can pay a maximum allowable of up to $1,000 for co-insurance per client/per year for applicable procedures and up to $1,000 per client/per year for copays for applicable procedures.

 Question: What are the minimum standards of care for case management when a local program’s client is found to need linkage to care for cancer found as part of screening?

-Answer: The “minimum standards of care for case management” include that the local program shall provide linkage to care.
+Answer: The “minimum standards of care for case management” state that the local program shall provide treatment or linkage to care.
 The process for linkage may require that the local program to explore various options of payment and help the client apply for multiple options simultaneously in the event that the client is not eligible for one or more options, including, but not limited to:

 Medicaid/Medical Assistance (MA)